 The Justinmind team redesigned the company website with low & high-fidelity prototyping and the SCRUM agile methodology.
 Blood, sweat and lots of coffee: read about the gains as well as the challenges of the project!

-This spring, Justinmind spent some time revamping the company website, to make it more compatible with its users and with greater emphasis on Enterprise.
-In this post, we’ll take you through our internal redesign process as well as what came out of it: the good, the bad and the prototyping in between!
+This spring, Justinmind spent some time revamping the company website, to make it more compatible with its users and with greater emphasis on our Enterprise product.
+In this post, we’ll take you through our agile SCRUM redesign process as well as what came out of it: the good, the bad and the prototyping in between!

 In a similar way to Justinmind’s Product Development team structure, we decided to apply the SCRUM technique to our website redesign project: breaking it into small deliverables.
 We make progress in a series of sprints and iterations.
 At the start of a sprint, tasks are allocated and at the end, the new designs or features are evaluated, coded, and integrated into the live website.